Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 Rustic Patinas ($475) can vary quite a bit, and you may choose options such as: color, pattern, and intensity, etc. We will work with you to assist in achieving just the right patina.
 This is truly an organic process where mother nature reacts with the copper to achieve the different patterns and colors.
 The results are somewhat predictable, so we can give you quite a variety of options in colors, and intensity.
 Keep in mind, this patina can take a week to as long as three weeks produce.
 The process we use to achieve these colors is very expensive and very time consuming.
 There are very few artists in the world (if any) that have the ability to control these patinas as well as Lori does.
 The end result is magnificent and truly a one of a kind work of art.
 We will send you an initial photo for approval or to discuss changes.
 If changes are required, additional photos will be sent.

 Since this is an organic process, we can not match a photo exactly, however, we can get quite close to the essence of the photo.
 Your sink will be distinctively unique from all other Rachiele sinks.
+It is very important that you reply to your patina photo emails quickly, as the patina may continue to change and the photo may no longer be a representation of what you saw in the photo.
+If you alter your choice(s) after we begin the patina process, we do have to charge a change fee.

 You may have variations of these options.
 Rest assured, I will be talking to you to get a good feeling for what you would like to see.
 If you order online, simply select "rustic" then put your choice in the comments section.